georgebabarus/magento-filesystem-extension/docs/source/custom-development/extensibility.rst

 Extensibility
 *************

-The extension is exposing extended interface (API) to execute filesystem operations, therefore, the main use-case of |ShopBb_StorageMarketplace| extension is in custom features.
+The extension is exposing extended interface (API) to execute filesystem operations, therefore, the main use-case of |ShopBb_FilesystemMarketplace| extension is in custom features.

 Instead of using \\Magento\\Framework\\Filesystem object, you will need to use \\Bb\\Storage\\Framework\\Filesystem defined as API preference for \\Bb\\Storage\\Api\\Filesystem\\ExtendedFilesystemInterface.